-Imagine Nick Drake cheering up a bit and living long enough to work with Beck, and you have an idea of how Matthew sounds on his third album Colour Film.
+Imagine Nick Drake cheering up a bit and living long enough to work with Beck.
+That's the vision conjured on Matthew's third album Colour Film.
 Produced by Les Cooper (Jill Barber, Good Lovelies, Meaghan Smith) and graced with beautiful harmonies by Julie Fader (Sarah Harmer, Great Lake Swimmers), Colour Film rewards the careful listener with surprising arrangements and deep, atmospheric production.
-Featuring an inspired rhythm section, lush keyboards, and sparkling pedal steel, the songs range from quiet ballads to muscular pop gems while maintaining Matthew's trademark strong melodies and honest lyrics.
-Staking new sonic territory, Colour Film calls for a dark room, good headphones, and a glass of single malt.
+Featuring an inspired rhythm section, lush keyboards, and sparkling pedal steel, Colour Film calls for a dark room, good headphones, and a glass of single malt.

 Matthew's second album Bottom of the World explores the universal foundations of one person's life: love, family, the past, the future, and the inevitable truth of human mortality.
 Recorded mostly live off the floor in a hundred year-old barn, this collection of songs captures the feeling of Matthew performing with his touring band; it is the sound of intuitive musicians playing in a room, working together to deliver a cohesive body of music.
 These songs keep melody to the fore and favour beauty over bravado, honesty over obscurity.
 Produced by Dave King and featuring a duet with Jenn Grant, Bottom of the World displays Matthew's continuing growth as a writer and vocalist.
 Plus, the packaging is cleverly designed to provide a portrait for your bedside table.